ofertix/PublisherCli/README.md

 What is "PublisherCli"?
 =======================

-PublisherPhp is the component that allows publish events or stats using a console command.
+PublisherCli is the component that allows publish events or stats using a console command.

 You only need to get one file: `publisher_cli.phar`.